 When Jesus said that “Flesh gives birth to flesh,” he wasn’t stating the obvious.
 He was speaking spiritually, about the heart and mind.
 Those born naturally have the natural heart and mind.
 Only those (re)born spiritually have spiritual hearts and minds.
 Jesus refers to what he has just stated, that one must be “born of water and the Spirit.”
 Compare this with Titus 3:5, which speaks of the same thing: “He saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit.”

 When Jesus told Nicodemus that all who are born of the flesh are flesh, he meant that they are unconverted, controlled by the sinful nature.
 A person cannot, as Nicodemus had thought, be a child of the kingdom merely by physical birth and descent from Abraham.
 Natural birth brings only a mind that cannot please God nor see the kingdom.
-Paul tells us in Romans 8:9-10 that the converted person is “not in the flesh but in the Spirit, if so be that the Spirit of God dwell in you.
-Now if any man have not the Spirit of Christ, he is none of his.
-And if Christ [be] in you, the body [is] dead because of sin; but the Spirit [is] life because of righteousness” (King James Version).
+In Romans 8, Paul tells us that the converted person is

 This is what Jesus meant when he told Nicodemus that “Spirit gives birth to spirit” (John 3:6).
 Jesus was speaking of conversion, the water of regeneration and receiving of the Holy Spirit.
 The context shows that Jesus was speaking about the orientation of the mind.
 The heart is either fleshly or spiritual depending on whether one has been converted.
 To see the kingdom of God, people must be born again — have their fleshly minds converted into spiritual minds.